saleor/saleor-docs/docs/api-reference.md

 ### VerifyToken

-Mutation that confirms if token is valid and also return user data.
+Mutation that confirms if token is valid and also returns user data.

 <table>
 <thead>